Meadowbrook Water District

-Meadowbrook Water’s 2017 Summer Water Use program in effective May 1 to October 1.
+Meadowbrook Water’s 2023 Summer Water Use program in effect May 1 to October 1.

 Water is a limited resource in our dry climate, and using water wisely not only saves you money, but it’s the right thing to do.
 To help you use only what you need, here are watering rules, times, tips and tools.

 In 2023 Meadowbrook Water will continue to enforce watering rules*, so please use water wisely.